 - oral cancer or other types of cancer

-- sarcoidosis: a condition in which patches of inflammation occur throughout the body
+- sarcoidosis, which is a condition in which patches of inflammation occur throughout the body

-- Sjögren’s syndrome: an autoimmune disorder that causes dry mouth and eyes
+- Sjogren’s syndrome, which is an autoimmune disorder that causes dry mouth and eyes

-- You will have to open your mouth very wide.
+You’ll lie on your back on an X-ray table.
+You’ll have to open your mouth very wide.
 No numbing agent is used.
-The procedure will only cause minimal discomfort.
+The procedure causes only minimal discomfort.

-- An X-ray will be taken.
-This will show if there are any stones that might prevent the contrast material (dye) from entering the ducts and reaching the gland.
+They’ll take an X-ray.
+This will show if there are any stones that might prevent the contrast material, or dye, from entering the ducts and reaching the gland.

-- Your physician may need to examine the salivary gland from different angles.
+Your doctor may need to examine your salivary gland from different angles.
 You may have to turn your head in different directions.
 You may also need to hold your breath periodically.
 This helps you stay still for the X-ray images.